aws/aws-iot-fleetwise-edge/tools/yocto/README.md

 ## Setup Yocto Project

-Run the following script to clone the NXP Linux BSP 28.0 Yocto project for the S32G, add the missing `meta-python2` layer, and add the `meta-aws-iot-fleetwise` layer:
+Run the following script to clone the NXP Linux BSP 35.0 Yocto project for the S32G and add the `meta-aws-iot-fleetwise` layer:

     mkdir -p ~/yocto-build && cd ~/yocto-build
     ~/aws-iot-fleetwise-edge/tools/setup-yocto-s32g.sh